 Simply put, prep matters!
 Of course, that’s easier said than done!
 Use our portions menu for a framework on how much food to pack per person per meal, but keep in mind that everyone in your crew will have varying appetites and preferences so you’ll want to discuss your food menu with them beforehand.
 Also remember to never trust the serving size suggestions on food labels, especially for freeze dried foods!
 They tend to underestimate your hunger.

 We like to measure and pack each meal separately, to reduce the risk of over- or under-eating a meal.
-For example, breakfast is in blue bags, lunch in green, dinner in black, and miscellaneous is in red.
-In our blue breakfast bag, we would have four carefully measured baggies of oatmeal for our four oatmeal breakfasts— versus one big bag full of oatmeal.
+We custom order Portage North cook kit bags in black, blue, green, and red.
+For example, breakfast goes in blue bags, lunch in green, dinner in black, and miscellaneous goes in red.
+In our blue breakfast bag, we would have four carefully measured baggies (we use bread bags) of oatmeal for our four oatmeal breakfasts— versus one big bag full of oatmeal.

 It’s difficult to carry bottles of ketchup, mustard, or other toppings on a weeklong trip and keep them from spilling or making a mess of things.
 Even if they don’t burst open or get smashed along the way, lids tend to get messy and sticky.
 Individual sauce packets are cleaner and easier to portion.
 If you don’t tear them all the way, you lessen your chance of leaving tiny corners of sauce packets scattered throughout the pristine wilderness— part of the Leave No Trace principles we all must abide by!